 4-H Council Member

-As a member of the county 4-H Council, you have an important responsibility in guiding and directing the total county 4-H and youth development program within the guidelines and policies of the University of Nebraska 4-H program.
+As a member of the county 4-H Council, you have an important responsibility in guiding and directing the county 4-H and youth development program within the guidelines and policies of the University of Nebraska–Lincoln 4-H Youth Development program.

 To find 4-H Council member opportunities, please contact your local Extension office.